nhsconnect/prm-practice-migration/guide/05-planning-for-cut-over.md

 ### Referrals:

+* If possible, reduce referrals to urgent only cases
 * Print an extra copy of any referrals done during cut-over period.
 These can then be scanned into the target supplier system when you are live.

 ### Scanning: